 Passport endorsements are not accepted.

-You are strongly advised to make an appointment well in advance, as waiting times, especially during the busy travel seasons (from June to July and during Ramadan, as well as around Christmas/New Year) can be very long.
+You are strongly advised to make an appointment well in advance, as waiting times, especially during the high seasons (from June to July and during Ramadan, as well as around Christmas/New Year) can be long.

 We highly recommend that you apply for the appointment at least 3-4 weeks before your departure date.

-The earliest date at which a visa application can be made is 3 months before the planned date of departure.
+The earliest date at which a visa application can be made is 3 months before the planned departure.

-Please keep the given appointment as it might not be possible to reschedule it, due to the very limited availabilities.
-On your appointment date, please come in person and on time to the Embassy: applicants behind schedule, will be asked to fix a new appointment.
+Please keep the given appointment as it might not be possible to reschedule it, due to the limited availabilities.

-Applicants that do not need to fix an appointment through TLScontact in advance are:
+Applicants who do not need to make an appointment through TLScontact are:

 - Spouses of registered Swiss citizens